 - Coloration is light tan to yellowish brown with many darker, wavy stripes running up and down along the back and sides.
 Some individuals also have large dark spots behind the dorsal and pectoral fins.
-Body is covered in short, sharp spines.
+The body is covered in short, sharp spines.

 - Maximum length of about 11 inches (28 cm).

-The striped burrfish can inflate its body into a spike-covered ball
+The striped burrfish is sometimes called a pufferfish – it can take in water and inflate its body into a large ball to deter predators!

 - Diet consists primarily of small marine invertebrates, but will occasionally graze on algae.